esp-rs/esp-idf-sys/README.md

 - `IDF_PATH` (*native* builder only):
-  A path to a user-provided local clone of the [`esp-idf`](https://github.com/espressif/esp-idf), that will be used instead of the one donwloaded by the build script.
+  A path to a user-provided local clone of the [`esp-idf`](https://github.com/espressif/esp-idf), that will be used instead of the one downloaded by the build script.

 - `ESP_IDF_VERSION` (*native* builder only):